 - 1. Standing and Operating Committee members are elected by the membership at the AGM.
 Where vacancies exist the Board may, at any time, in consultation with the committee, appoint committee members to fill the vacancy. - 2.
-The Chairpersons of Standing and Operating Committees are appointed by the Board. - 3.
+The Chairpersons of Standing and Operating Committees are selected from amongst committee members or may be appointed by the Board. - 3.
 Standing and Operating Committee members serve for a two (2) year term. - 4.
 Standing and Operating Committee members may be re-elected or re-appointed.